hoaproject/Iterator/README.md

 ## Quick usage

-We propose a quick overview of the list all iterators.
+We propose a quick overview of all iterators.

 ### The One